SnoozeTime/snoozetime.github.io/_posts/2019-02-20-TCP-framing-protocol.markdown

 ### Basics with Tokio

 I'll use the `Tokio` crate for creating the server and client of my application.
 'Tokio' introduces very quickly the concept of framing in its example.
-See the following striped down example, from [`chat.rs`](https://github.com/tokio-rs/tokio/blob/master/examples/chat.rs).
+See the following stripped down example, from [`chat.rs`](https://github.com/tokio-rs/tokio/blob/master/tokio/examples/chat.rs).

 ```rust